 AIA Utah’s quarterly magazine, Reflexion, published Part II of its in-depth look at Cognitive Biophilia and how it can be leveraged in interiors lacking a genuine visual connection to nature.
 The article discusses how our emotional response to the built environment emerges, at the cortical level, from our peripheral autonomic nervous system and the sensory input from our sympathetic and parasympathetic subsystems.

 These subsystems regulate both our arousal and energy expenditure, as well as the physiology’s relaxation and affiliative emotions, in relation to the characteristics of place.
-The adept designer can leverage this understanding of our neurobiological response to the built environment by leveraging our hardwired habits of perception.
+With a thorough understanding of our neurobiological response to the built environment, the adept designer can engage our hardwired habits of perception to create positive outcomes.

-The main advantage lies in that architects can create perceived proximity to open skies in areas that are physically isolated from the exterior, or transform the observer’s visceral response to spaces that lack a meaningful visual connection to nature by incorporating architectural illusions of nature.
+The main advantage lies in that architects can create perceived proximity to open skies in areas that are physically isolated from the exterior.
+By incorporating architectural illusions of nature in spaces that lack a meaningful visual connection to nature, architects can alter the observer’s visceral response to enclosed interiors.

 As noted by Jennifer Groh, director of the Duke Institute for Brain Sciences at Duke University, and author of the book Making Space, even mentally picturing a visual stimulus elicits activity in the primary visual cortex, and depending on the size of the object being imagined, is also tied to the visual cortex map of space.